paliarush/magento2-vagrant-for-developers/README.md

 - Magento admin user/password: `admin/123123q`

 Codebase and DB access:
-- Path to your Magento installation on the VM: `/var/www/magento2ce`
+- Path to your Magento installation on the VM:
+  - Can be retrieved from environment variable: `echo ${MAGENTO_ROOT}`
+  - On Windows hosts: `/var/www/magento2ce`
+  - On Mac, \*nix hosts: the same as on host
 - MySQL DB host: `localhost` (not accessible remotely)
 - MySQL DB name: `magento`, `magento_integration_tests`
 - MySQL DB user/password: just use `mysql` with no user and password (`root/password` will be used by default)